shopware/docs/guides/plugins/plugins/content/sitemap/add-custom-sitemap-entries.md

 - `lastMod`: The last time this entry was modified.
 Just use the `updatedAt` value here, if available
 - `changeFreq`: How often will the entry most likely change?
 Possible values are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly` and `never`
 - `priority`: Has to have a value between 0 and 1.
-URLs with higher priority are considered to be "more imporant" by common search engines.
+URLs with higher priority are considered to be "more important" by common search engines.
 - `resource`: Just a name for your entry, in this example we're just using the entity class name
 - `identifier`: The ID of the entry, if available